 Make a Donation

-Help send WW II Veterans to Washington D.C. to experience their memorial, free of charge.
+Help send WWII, Korean War, and Vietnam War Veterans to Washington, D.C. to experience their memorials, free of charge.

 Funding the Mission

 A gift to Greater St. Louis Honor Flight is a wonderful way to honor those who sacrificed so much for our great nation.
 We are enriching veterans’ lives, but we cannot do it without your help.
 We welcome and appreciate your support of the mission of Greater St. Louis Honor Flight and we offer opportunities to give at any level.